 When you grow plants in plastic pots that do not breathe the roots will continue to grow when they hit the side of the pot.

-And as they cannot go back or though the side the roots simply follow the sides of your plastic pots.
+And as they cannot go back or through the side, the roots simply follow the sides of your plastic pots.
 You have probably heard the expression pot or root bound.

 After all, as a plastic pot does not breathe, the soil will be moist and the roots will consequently continue to grow in their search for water and nutrition.

-And there is nothing else to do than to follow the container and around we go.
+And there is nothing else to do but to follow the container and around we go.
 This will stifle the growth of the plant.
-The plants will use a lot of energy to grow long roots in search for better soil that simply is not there.
+The plants will use a lot of energy to grow long roots in search of better soil that simply is not there.